Carbon neutrality/climate change action

 Idemitsu Green Energy Pellets

-Development and provide for society of innovative technology
+Development and provide for society of innovative technologies

 Joint study towards CCUS implementation in Tomakomai area, Hokkaido